wvhulle/rust-course-ghent/session-1/1-course.typ

   - Find copies of exercises in the `session-N/examples/` folders
   - Run them with `cargo run --example s1e1-fibonacci` (from root or session folder).

+    #warning[Turn off AI extensions for exercises in Rust!
+Don't use AI to write code for you.]

   #pause

   Still need harder challenges: